Bank Account Opening in UAE

 • Certificate of Incorporation

-• Board Resolution/Power of Attorney in favor of the Authorized Signatory to open, operate, and close a bank account in the name of the company
+• Board Resolution/Power of Attorney in favour of the Authorized Signatory to open, operate, and close a bank account in the name of the company

 • Passport copy of shareholders as well as of the signing authority, if any

-• Latest three months’ bank statement for the signing authority
+• The latest three-month statement for the signing authority

 Non-Resident Personal Bank Account